ahlinc/code-shape/README.md

 ## Usage

-To start using to tool it's needed to do some preparation.
+To start using the tool it's needed to do some preparation.

 ### Prerequsites